josephzammit90/ImageJ-Recon-Plugin-Java/README.md

 Notes
   i).
-See 'ImageJ Plugin Library Manual.pdf' for a full description of the plugins ii). iii).
-A description of the main classes is given below. iv).
+See 'ImageJ Plugin Library Manual.pdf' for a full description of the plugins

+  ii).

+  iii).
+A description of the main classes is given below.

+  iv).
 A description of test data that can be used with these plugins is given below.
+Material can be found in the 'Test Data' folder.

-Material can be found in the 'Test' folder. v).
+  v).
+A description of validation data that can be used with these plugins is given below.
+Material can be found in the 'Validation' folder.

 ********************